bachelor-gruppe-04/chess-digitization/README.md

 ## Frontend

-To view how to install required dependancies and how to start the development server, please read the [**Frontend README.md file**](/frontend/README.md "Frontend README.md file").
+To view how to install required dependencies and how to start the development server, please read the [**Frontend README.md file**](/frontend/README.md "Frontend README.md file").

 ## Authors